mh250229/Selling_Configuration_Doc/Tender_Exchange.md

 ```

-## Getting a Tender Exchange Configuration by the Given ID
+## Get a Tender Exchange Configuration by the Given ID

 **HTTP Method:**